 View blog: Old Stile Press website, 28 July 2014

 The Keats book has been featured as one of the highlights of Old Stile Press' forty years of activity in a video made by Studio International.
 View video.
 The relevant part is at c44 minutes.

 Copies of the limited edition book were sold, amongst others, to Eton College Library, National Art Library (Victoria and Albert Museum), University of Iowa and University of London.
 Purchasers of the special edition included National Library of Wales and Stanford University (California).
 British bookbinder Dominic Riley used a set of unbound copies of the book with a group of Summer School bookbinding students at San Francisco Centre for the Book in 2016.

-Van Gogh’s Yellow Book in a numbered and signed limited edition of ten books.
-The book features extracts from Van Gogh’s letters concentrating on his love of all things yellow, the sun, sunflowers, the Yellow House in Arles and South of France.
+Van Gogh’s Yellow Book in a numbered and signed edition of ten books.
+The book features extracts from Van Gogh’s letters concentrating on his love of all things yellow, the sun, sunflowers, the Yellow House in Arles, South of France.
 13” X 10” in size, the writing and illustrations are in gouache on tan colour paper by BFK Rives.
 The books are hand sewn and bound by Ursula Jeakins using, on the covers, paste papers supplied by Victoria Hall.
-The price is £495 or £500 with postage (£375 if sold to the book trade).
+The first copy was produced in January 2017 and the last in December 2018.
+The price is £495 (£375 if sold to the book trade).